Kong/docs.konghq.com/app/gateway/2.8.x/pdk/kong.vault.md

 toc: true
 ---

-Vault module  This module can be used to resolve, parse and verify vault references.
+This module can be used to resolve, parse, and verify vault references.

 ## kong.vault.is_reference(reference)

 Checks if the passed in reference looks like a reference.
- Valid references start with '{vault://' and end with '}'.
+ Valid references start with `{vault://` and end with `}`.

  If you need more thorough validation, use `kong.vault.parse_reference`.